Are you struggling to get your business off the ground? Do you struggle with money guilt, insecurity, and fear of failure? It’s time to change that!

 2: Falling for the Sunk Costs Fallacy

-This common mistake is famous among economists, and we all fall victim to it from time to time.
-Simply put, the sunk costs fallacy is what makes us justify investing more money or time in something—even though we’re not seeing results—because we’ve already spent so much.
-It’s what encourages us to repair the car one more time (after all, you just put new tires on it), eat a meal we don’t enjoy (simply because you’ve paid for it), and yes, continue to pay for tools and resources you’re not using.
+This is why we’re compelled to fix the car one more time (after all, you just put new tires on it), eat a meal we don’t want (because you’ve paid for it), and yes, continue to pay for tools and resources that aren’t being utilized.

-Take a few minutes and examine your current business expenses.
-What are you paying for month after month that you’re not using?
-Either make a plan to put them to work for you, or cancel them.
+Take a look at your present business costs for a few minutes.
+What are you paying month after month for that you aren’t utilizing?
+Make a plan to utilize them or cancel them, as appropriate.
 Stop falling for the sunk costs fallacy.

 3: Scared to Invest In You & Your Business